ckallum/ckallum.github.io/README.md

 This repository hosts my personal website published at [ckallum.github.io](https://ckallum.github.io).

+It's is work in progress.
+Projects to come.

 ## Repository Structure

 The website follows a modern, simplified file structure with TypeScript: